NickMcConnell/Beleriand/docs/command.rst

   You can set a target using this command, or you can set a new target at the "Direction?" prompt when appropriate.
 At the targeting prompt, you have many options.
-First of all, targeting mode starts targeting nearby monsters which can be reached by "projectable" spells and thrown objects.
+First of all, targeting mode starts targeting nearby monsters which can be reached by fired or thrown objects.
   In this mode, you can press ``t`` (or ``5`` or ``.``) to select the current monster, space to advance to the next monster, ``-`` to back up to the previous monster, direction keys to advance to a monster more or less